 Monkey See Monkey Do

-Always a good reminder the EVERYTHING we do as adults is an example for our kids.
+Always a good reminder that EVERYTHING we do as adults is an example for our kids.
 How well do you control your anger?
 If you are prone to yelling and outburst, your kid will be too.
 Learn to keep an even tone and stay calm (easier said than done sometimes).
 If your kids see you staying calm, they will be more likely to do the same thing.

 Practice The Freeze Game